pmgbergen/DarSIA/README.md

 # DarSIA
 Darcy scale image analysis toolbox

+# Citing

+If you use DarSIA in your research, we ask you to cite the following publication:

+Nordbotten, J. M., Benali, B., Both, J. W., Brattekås, B., Storvik, E., & Fernø, M. A. (2023).
+DarSIA: An open-source Python toolbox for two-scale image processing of dynamics in porous media. arXiv preprint arXiv:2301.05455.

+The first release can be also found on Zenodo:
+10.5281/zenodo.7515016

 ## Installation
 Clone the repository from github and enter the DarSIA folder.
 Then, run the following command to install: